-- o Market-based approach

-This is in line with our existing (net)

-carbon accounting approach; emissions

-factors are based on IEA (preliminary

-version due to availability in time with our

-reporting schedule)

-- o Location-based approach

-- To fulfill the requirements of the additional 'location-based' method for Scope 2 reporting, we also calculate and publish Scope 2 emissions on the basis of Grid-average emission factors (national, based on IEA, preliminary version) applied to all Scope 2 energy consumed (including 'green electricity').
-This approach reflects the current absence of global 'residual mix' factors that can be consistently applied.
+- o Market-based approach This is in line with our existing (net) carbon accounting approach; emissions factors are based on IEA.
+As the annual preparatory steps for reporting requires conversion factors to be available in the autumn of each year, the preliminary IEA version of these factors is being applied. - o Location-based approach - · To fulfill the requirements of the additional 'location-based' method for Scope 2 reporting, we also calculate and publish Scope 2 emissions on the basis of Grid-average emission factors (national, based on IEA, preliminary version) applied to all Scope 2 energy consumed (including 'green electricity').
+This approach reflects the current absence of alobal 'residual mix' factors that can be consistently applied.
 Please note that associated Scope 3 emissions e.g. from Transport & Distribution (T&D) Losses are not considered in this recalculation.